NEONScience/NEON-Data-Skills/tutorials/Other/GEE/gee-2023/1f_ndvi_time_series.md

 ## Cloud Mask Function for Landsat 8 Data

-Let's create a function to pre-process the Landsat 8 data, mainly applying cloud masking.
-Don't worry too much about the details here, but the main thing to be aware of is that different sensors handle the QA bands in different way.
-Landsat (and other sensors) use something called "bitmasking" to store QA information, which is a space-efficient method for storing information.
+Next we can create a function to pre-process the Landsat 8 data, which applies scaling and cloud / saturated data masking.
+Don't worry too much about the details here, but the main thing to be aware of is that different satellite image collections handle the QA information differently.
+Landsat (and other satellites) often use something called "bitmasking" to store QA information, which is a space-efficient method for storing additional information.
 This cloud-masking function can be found on the earthengine-api GitHub examples <a href="https://github.com/google/earthengine-api/blob/master/javascript/src/examples/CloudMasking/Landsat8SurfaceReflectance.js" target="_blank">here</a>.

 ```javascript
 // cloud masking function for Landsat 8 Collection 2